kakulo/MPI-FT-Bench/README.md

 - Download the Git repo: git clone git@github.com:kakulo/MPI-FT-Bench.git

-- There are multiple Git branches within our Git repo.
-You cannot find the up-to-date code in the main branch.
+- There are multiple Git branches within our Git repo. *You cannot find the up-to-date code in the main branch*.
 The main branch is an early version of MATCH, which implements ULFM, Reinit++, and a self-developed checkpointing library to three HPC proxy applications (AMG, miniFE, and miniVite).
 The other three branches are restart-fti, reinit-fti, and ulfm-fti.
 The restart-fti branch implements FTI checkpointing and uses Restart for MPI recovery.
 Distinctively, reinit-fti and ulfm-fti branches use Reinit++ and ULFM for MPI recovery respectively.
 FTI requests users to pass a configuration file to the executable for checkpointing.
 Please refer to the FTI library guide for further instructions.

 - Please note that you must add /bin/, /lib/, and /include/ directories to the environmental path of specific library when it is in use.
 For example, when ULFM and FTI are in use, you must remove Reinit++ from the environment path and enable ULFM and FTI to the environmental path.
 Last but not least, we provide a collection of SLURM job submission scripts in every example directory.
 Please refer to those scripts to develop your own execution script.